rsksmart/rsk-mcp-server/README.md

 ### call_contract

-Call a contract function on Polygon PoS.
+Call a contract function on RSK Network.

 Parameters:
 - `contractAddress`: The address of the contract to call
 - `functionName`: The name of the function to call
 - `functionArgs`: The arguments to pass to the function
 - `abi`: The ABI of the contract
-- `value` (optional): The value of MATIC to send with the transaction
+- `value` (optional): The value of RBTC to send with the transaction

 ### erc20_balance

-Get the balance of an ERC20 token on Polygon PoS.
+Get the balance of an ERC20 token on RSK Network.

 Parameters:
 - `contractAddress`: The address of the contract to get the balance of

 ### erc20_transfer

-Transfer an ERC20 token on Polygon PoS.
+Transfer an ERC20 token on RSK Network.

 Parameters:
 - `contractAddress`: The address of the contract to transfer the token from